scipy-conference/scipy_proceedings/papers/sebastian_benthall/sebastian_benthall.rst

 complexity of the system increases, as does the scope of risk management.
 Open source software projects make their source code and developer activity data openly available for analysis.
-This data can be used to mitigate software risk that have not been explored.
+This data can be used to mitigate software risk in ways that have not been explored.

 With a small number of analytic assumptions about the propagation of vulnerability and exposure through the software dependency network, we have developed a model